Languages and Cultures

 A study abroad program in China, coordinated with Guizhou University, WCU's partner University in China, has been successfully developed.
 Students have the opportunity to study not only the Chinese language but also Chinese cultural heritage including history, sociology and art.
 Expert professors and guest speakers also introduce Chinese politics and the economy in today's China.
 Financial assistance is available through the West Chester Foundation.
 Other study abroad programs are being developed or co-developed with other departments and will be available soon.

 The Chinese Club gathers biweekly.
 We plan cultural activities, trips, movies and games; we set up major Chinese festival celebrations; we practice the language at the Chinese corner.
-Check the Chinese Club webpage or contact Dr. Jie Cai, Advisor for the Chinese Club, for further information.
+Check the Chinese Club webpage or contact the Chinese professor and advisor for the Chinese Club listed at the top of this page, for further information.